 VMC on AWS

-In Switzerland where we have a lot of smaller to medium sized companies the demand for a cloud solution is increasing.
+In Switzerland where VMware has a lot of smaller to medium sized companies, the demand for a cloud solution is increasing.
 The customers are not yet ready to put all their servers and data into to the cloud, so they go for a hybrid cloud strategy.

 And now it makes even more sense and got easier since VMware’s offering VMware Cloud on AWS (VMC on AWS) exists.
 This service, powered by VMware Cloud Foundation (VCF), brings VMware’s SDDC stack to the AWS cloud and runs the compute, storage and network products (vSphere, vSAN, NSX) on dedicated bare-metal AWS hardware.

 If you would like to try this offering you have the option for a Single Host SDDC which is the time-bound starter configuration and comes with the limitation of 30 days.
 After 30 days your Single Host SDDC will be deleted and all data will be lost as well.
 If you plan to scale up into a 3-host SDDC you retain all your data and you SDDC is not time bound anymore.

 This pretty new service is already available in 13 global regions and already had 200+ released features since its launch.
 VMC on AWS is available almost everywhere – in US and Asia Pacific for example – and in Europe you find the service hosted in Frankfurt, London, Paris and Ireland.